Architecture Overview

 | Sidecar | An optional runtime service attached to a node or indexed API.
 It is not part of consensus and does not change genesis. |

 Prefer pinned snapshots and manifest hashes for cross-repo consumption.
-Avoid symlinks between repositories for canonical catalog assets because they are brittle in CI, Docker builds, remote deployments, archives, and release artifacts.
+Avoid symlinks between repositories for canonical assets because they are brittle in CI, Docker builds, remote deployments, archives, and release artifacts.

 | Repo | Main role |